We’ve gotten things all tangled up and the wrong way round.

 I’ve tried all the alternatives, but I always come back to zip-lock bags for freezing because they freeze flat, taking up less room in our tiny freezer.

-These biodegradable bags, while not a perfect solution, are at least a more environmental solution than their regular ol’ plastic counterparts.
+These biodegradable bags, while not a perfect solution, are at least an environmental solution than their regular ol’ plastic counterparts.

 Another alternative is to use regular zip-lock bags and use them over and over by hand washing them in hot soapy water.
 We don’t do this if there’s been meat stored in them, but for less messy foods, we reuse these bags over and over.